 Top image credit: Face of Christ created as a montage of people who are members of the body of Christ, author unknown

-Dietrich Bonhoeffer (1906-1945) was a German Lutheran pastor and a founding member of the Confessing Church.
+Dietrich Bonhoeffer (1906-1945) was a German Lutheran pastor and a founding member of the Confessing Church in Germany.
 He was the first of the German theologians to speak out clearly against the persecution of the Jews and the evils of the Nazi ideology.
-In spring of 1935 Deitrich Bonhoeffer was called by the Confessing Church in Germany to take charge of an “illegal,” underground seminary at Finkenwalde, Germany (now Poland).
+In spring of 1935 Dietrich Bonhoeffer was called by the Confessing Church in Germany to take charge of an “illegal,” underground seminary at Finkenwalde, Germany (now Poland).
 He served as pastor, administrator, and teacher there until the seminary was closed down by Hitler’s Gestapo in September,1937.